 All investigations under this Policy are thorough, reliable, impartial, prompt, and fair.
-They involve interviews with relevant parties and witnesses, obtaining available relevant evidence, and identifying sources of expert information as necessary.
-At LR, the Title IX Coordinator is the primary investigator of alleged violations of this Policy.
-However, other trained individuals may be appointed to investigate at the discretion of the Title IX Coordinator in consultation with the Provost.
+They involve interviews with relevant parties and witnesses, obtaining relevant evidence, and identifying sources of expert information as necessary.
+At LR, the Title IX Coordinator is the primary investigator for non-Title IX sexual harassment allegations.
+However, the Title IX Coordinator is prohibited from serving as the Investigator for Title IX sexual harassment allegations.
+As such, the Title IX Coordinator will appoint a trained Investigator.

-All parties have a full and fair opportunity through the investigation process to suggest witnesses and questions, provide evidence and expert witnesses, and fully review and respond to all evidence on the record.
+All parties have a full and fair opportunity through the investigation process to suggest witnesses and questions, provide evidence and expert witnesses, and thoroughly review and respond to all evidence on the record.